brimstonetrader/archive/top100albums.md

   1.  song islands - the microphones
   1.  no love deep web - death grips
   1.  fear of music - talking heads
+  1.  plastic surgery disasters - dead kennedys
+  1.  hidden vagenda - kimya dawson
   1.  year of the snitch - death grips
   1.  volcanic bird enemy and the voiced concern - lil ugly mane
   1.  strangers from the universe - thinking fellers union local 282
   1.  quebec - ween
   1.  schlagenheim - black midi
-  1. 808s and heartbreaks - kanye west
-  1.  r plus seven - oneohtrix point never
+  1.  rifts - oneohtrix point never
   1.  the velvet underground and nico - the velvet underground
   1.  by the time i get to phoenix - injury reserve
   1. IGOR - tyler the creator
   1.  lincoln - they might be giants

-  1.  everything based - lil b
+--   1.  everything based - lil b
-  1.  flotation toy warning - bluffer's guide to the flight deck
+--   1.  flotation toy warning - bluffer's guide to the flight deck --   1.  dont wake me up - the microphones
-  1.  may god bless your hustle - mike
+--   1.  may god bless your hustle - mike
-  1.  geogaddi - boards of canada
+--   1.  geogaddi - boards of canada
-  1.  charlie brown christmas - vince guaraldi trio
+--   1.  charlie brown christmas - vince guaraldi trio
-  1.  kala - m.i.a.
+--   1.  kala - m.i.a.